Sidney Robert Drury-Lowe: Biography

 He was again promoted to captain on 30 June 1909.
-In 1912, Drury-Lowe took command of the light cruiser HMS Chatham and would command it during the East African Campaign of World War I. There he trapped the SMS Königsberg and eventually sunk it.
+In 1912, Drury-Lowe took command of the light cruiser HMS Chatham and would command it during the East African Campaign of World War I. There he trapped the SMS Königsberg and eventually sank it.
 On 23 November, he was injured in his foot after exiting a boat in a seaway and temporarily transferred command to Raymond Fitzmaurice.